-Tanzania a long-standing host of Global Volunteers and I am glad to be part of the 25 years of genuine development assistance.
-I reflection on one of the UN Millenium Development Goals (MDGs): education.
-You cannot believe today how many have students have achieved a lot from the teaching through Global Volunteers.
-There are five lecturers at the university and five magistrates.
+The Iringa District is a long-standing host of Global Volunteers, and I am glad to be part of the 35 years of genuine development assistance.
+When I reflect on one of the UN Sustainable Development Goals (SDGs), education, I cannot believe today how many have students grown through Global Volunteers’ help.
 Education is the key.
-If you want to get out of poverty you must get an education.
+If you want to get out of poverty, you must get an education.

-Yes, it is good for Americans to know the world and for people of the world to know Americans.
+Yes, it is good for Americans to know the world and for people of the world to know Americans in this way.

 Global Volunteers works with the vulnerable and people at risk helping them to determine their future and their present.
-They have been working at dispenseries teaching people from a book called “Where there is no Doctor.”
-Now there are three villages that have pharmacies where there is no doctor but those who work there are now called doctors.
-When Global Volunteers came they spent a time and little by little you feel and it is fitting.
+When volunteers first came, over three decades ago, they spent a time – and little by little, you feel and it is fitting.

-Global Volunteers has sent people to plant trees and work at health centers.
+For instance, Global Volunteers once sent people to plant trees and work at health centers.
 It caught the attention of local leaders who decided they must bring capacity up to enable change.
 The Ipalamwa road that used to take 12 hours to transport has been improved by the local government and now takes just two hours — this is the catalyst effect of Global Volunteers.
-A catalyst effect so even the questions you are discussing and even those criticizing the local government — a lot of them say it is a learning scenario to know there are people in the world who survive in a site so different as that.
-It can never be measured what we can achieve together.
+A catalyst effect can never be measured what we can achieve together.
 But it takes people working together to make the ripples of change.

 The Ripple Effect of Sustained Development Partnerships